Christopher Plummer: 1965–1979: The Sound of Music and stardom

 Plummer remains widely known for his portrayal of Captain Von Trapp due to the box-office success and continued popularity of the Robert Wise-directed musical epic The Sound of Music (1965).
 Plummer acted alongside Julie Andrews, and the film earned five Academy Awards, including Best Picture.
 Although he was embarrassed, at first, about the role, which Plummer described as "so awful and sentimental and gooey", the film made cinematic history, becoming the all-time top-grossing film, eclipsing Gone with the Wind.
 He found all aspects of making the film unpleasant, except working with Andrews, and he avoided using its name, instead calling it "that movie", "S&M" and "The Sound of Mucus".
 He declined to attend the 40th Anniversary cast reunion, but he did provide commentary on the 2005 DVD release.

 He relented for the 45th anniversary and appeared with the full cast on The Oprah Winfrey Show on October 28, 2010.
 In 2009, Plummer said that he was "a bit bored with the character".
 He said: "Although we worked hard enough to make him interesting, it was a bit like flogging a dead horse.
 And the subject matter is not mine.
 I mean, it can't appeal to every person in the world."
 However, he admitted that the film itself was well made and was proud to be associated with a film with such mass appeal.
 "But it was a very well-made movie, and it's a family movie and we haven't seen a family movie, I don't think, on that scale for ages."
+Over the years, Plummer softened his stance, eventually recognizing the film's mass appeal and place in cinematic history.
+In the 2000s, he rewatched the film and said in his autobiography he was much impressed and ‘totally seduced’ by it.
+He also stated that his earlier Shakespearean performances had left him unprepared for the role and he had made peace with the film, which he began referring to by its original title.
 In one interview he said that he had "terrific memories" of making the movie.
+He also began a lifelong strong friendship with co-star Dame Julie Andrews. “[We] should have ended up together.
+We should have had a huge smashing affair.
+But there was no time because she had her children with her, which was most inconvenient,” Plummer said to ABC News reporter Diane Sawyer at the 50th anniversary celebration in 2015.